SeseMueller/keyboardFix/README.md

 It also is a software solution to a hardware problem, which should never, ever be done in a more or less serious context.

+Aditionally, hardware problems are much more unpredictable than software problems.
+In this case for example, the best fix was to unplug the keyboard for about a week and have the issue magically resolve itself.
+I'm only a little mad.

 ## Disclaimer
 Do not use this.
 It's probably easier to just buy a new keyboard.